kubevela/samples/5.OAM_KPT_Demo/README.md

 $ kpt cfg count sampleapp
 ApplicationConfiguration: 1
 Component: 1
-TraitDefinition: 1
-WorkloadDefinition: 1
 ```

-So in the sampleapp, we have one ApplicationConfiguration, Component, TraitDefinition and WorkloadDefinition.
+So in the sampleapp, we have one ApplicationConfiguration and Component.

 ### Live apply